Nkzq/memes-bot/README.md

 Click on the link to directly add the bot on your server : https://discordapp.com/oauth2/authorize?client_id=321579569654005761&scope=bot&permissions=36711424

+Type this commande in your Discord channel, to see which sounds are available
+    $mb help

 ## How to use locally

 ### Step 1, install dependencies